strimzi/strimzi.github.io/_posts/2018-05-17-running-strimzi-on-openshift-online.md

   zookeeper-storage: '{ "type": "ephemeral" }'
 ```

-Once you create the config map, Cluster Operator should start immediately deploying the components - Zookeper, Kafka broker and Topic Operator.
+Once you create the config map, Cluster Operator should start immediately deploying the components - Zookeeper, Kafka broker and Topic Operator.
 Once they are deployed, you can start using your new Kafka cluster.
 Well ... almost.
 If you are on the Pro tier, you can now actually deploy your applications using Kafka.
 On the Starter tier, the cluster consumed most of your memory and CPU.